akaszynski/keepa/README.rst

   :target: https://www.codacy.com/gh/akaszynski/keepa/dashboard?utm_source=github.com&amp;utm_medium=referral&amp;utm_content=akaszynski/keepa&amp;utm_campaign=Badge_Grade

-This Python module allows you to interface with the API at `Keepa
+This Python library allows you to interface with the API at `Keepa
 <https://keepa.com/>`_ to query for Amazon product information and
 history.
 It also contains a plotting module to allow for plotting of a product.

-See API pricing at `Keepa API <https://keepa.com/#!api>`_
+See API pricing at `Keepa API <https://keepa.com/#!api>`_.

 Documentation can be found on readthedocs at `keepa Documentation <https://keepaapi.readthedocs.io/en/latest/>`_.

 Requirements
 ------------
-Module is compatible with Python >= 3.6 and requires:
+This library is compatible with Python >= 3.7 and requires:

 - ``numpy``
 - ``aiohttp``